aspeakman/SolisControl/README.md

 ### Actions

-Look in the logs for entries tagged 'solis_flux_times'.
-In the example the charge time will be set 20 mins before the start of the cheap rate period at 01:45 (and discharge times are set at 15:45).
+Look in the logs for entries tagged _solis_flux_times_.
+In the example the charge time will be set 20 mins before the start of the morning cheap rate period at 01:45 and the discharge time will be set 20 mins before the start of the peak evening rate period at 15:45.

-There is also a 'test_solis_flux_times' pyscript service which allows you set various settings and view the results in the log
+There is also a _test_solis_ pyscript service which allows you test different settings and view the results in the log